SAEEMUDDIN/Food4u/README.md

 ![ERD](erd.png)

-Controller
-   - Accept input from the customer class which allows the user to input their name, address, and phone number.
-   - Convert its command to the model to insert the customers data into the system database.
-   - Food selection and quantity and updated into database
+The diagram above can be seen that we ise controller to accept input from the customer class which allows the user to input their name, address, and phone number.
+Once the details is retreived, it will convert its command to the model to insert the customers data into the system database.Then the menu will be displayed by using view.
+The user will once agaion choose the food and the quantity of the products and the model will recieve their input and will be sent onto databases.
-   - Calculate price of cart

-View
-   - Display Menu
-   - Display calculated price
+Once all of the data are recived, the system will calculate the total price of the food of the customer ordered.
+It will then display the total amount of customer need to pay .
+The controller will take part of the process and view system will display back to the customer.
+The system will process the payment and display their recipt and order ID to track their order status.
+Once the order has been completed, it will delete the data in database system.

 Application Sitemap